 Christians are formed in community.
-To that end, we are committed to working with parents in four areas to raise godly children.
+To that end, we are committed to working with parents in four areas as they seek to raise their children to give love and loyalty to King Jesus.

 Worship: Our liturgy is our most important children's ministry.
 By worshiping with us week after week, our children are formed in the Christian faith.

-Home: The rhythms of our worship service overflow into the home through helpful spiritual practices like following the Christian Year, having regular times of devotion, and participating in the Examen.
+Home: The rhythms of our worship service overflow into the home through helpful spiritual practices like following the Christian Calendar, having regular times of devotion, and participating in the Examen.

 Programming: We provide a light touch of programming that is consistent with our overall philosophy for both children and youth.
 Here are the programs that our church provides: